Espionage Act of 1917: World War I

 Much of the Act's enforcement was left to the discretion of local United States Attorneys, so enforcement varied widely.
 For example, Socialist Kate Richards O'Hare gave the same speech in several states but was convicted and sentenced to prison for five years for delivering her speech in North Dakota.
 Most enforcement activities occurred in the Western states where the Industrial Workers of the World was active.
 Finally, a few weeks before the end of the war, the U.S. Attorney General instructed U.S. Attorneys not to act without his approval.

 A year after the Act's passage, Eugene V. Debs, Socialist Party presidential candidate in 1904, 1908, and 1912 was arrested and sentenced to 10 years in prison for making a speech that "obstructed recruiting".
 He ran for president again in 1920 from prison.
 President Warren G. Harding commuted his sentence in December 1921 when he had served nearly five years.

 In United States v.
 Motion Picture Film (1917), a federal court upheld the government's seizure of a film called The Spirit of '76 on the grounds that its depiction of cruelty on the part of British soldiers during the American Revolution would undermine support for America's wartime ally.
 The producer, Robert Goldstein, a Jew of German origins, was prosecuted under Title XI of the Act and received a ten-year sentence plus a fine of $5000.
 The sentence was commuted on appeal to three years.

+Floyd Ramp, a founder of the U.S Communist Party, was sentenced to two years in prison for telling military personnel they were "fighting to protect [Rockefeller] money".
+Ramp was charged under the Espionage Act for conspiracy to obstruct the draft.
+The FBI called him "one of the most notorious radicals" in the United States.